SpoofMAC

 sudo npm install spoof -g

-This is it.
-SpoofMAC is now installed on your system!
-You can always use SpoofMAC from the command line.
+That’s it — SpoofMAC is now installed on your system!
+You can now use SpoofMAC anytime directly from the command line to change or randomize your MAC address as needed.

 HOW TO USE SPOOFMAC: